 In general, the Appeals Court does not hold hearings on motions.
 Motions are decided based on the papers that have been filed, usually within a week or so of filing the motion.

-Any party to a case may file a response opposing any motion filed within 7 days of service of the motion.
+Any party to a case may file a response to any motion filed within 7 days of service of the motion.
 However, motions for procedural orders may be acted upon without awaiting a response, Rule 15(b).
-Any opposition received after the court or single justice has ruled upon the motion will be taken as a request for reconsideration, vacation, or modification of the court’s action.
+Any response received after the court or single justice has ruled upon the motion will be taken as a request for reconsideration, vacation, or modification of the court’s action.

 If a motion, such as a motion to strike, is referred to the panel assigned to decide the appeal, there will not be action on that motion until the appeal is decided.

-Stipulations of dismissal are governed by Rule 29, which is specific in its requirements.
-The dismissal must be with prejudice and without costs to any party.
+Stipulations or motions for voluntary dismissal are governed by Rule 29, which is specific in its requirements.
+The dismissal must be with prejudice.

 In civil cases, only the appellant has the right to file an appendix, Rule 18(a).
 If an appellee wishes to supplement the appendix on file, a motion for leave to file a supplemental appendix must be filed supported by an affidavit of counsel that the documents sought to be included are part of the record below.
 Mass.
 R. A. P. 18(b)(5).

 Motions for attorney's fees and costs are governed by Rule 26.